The B2B Inbound marketing definitive guide 2023

-- Educate your leads with dynamic content: With dynamic content, you can send to your leads customised information depending on the action they take.
-For example, let’s say a user fills the form to download an eBook.
+- Educate your leads with dynamic content: With dynamic content, you can send your leads customised information based on the action they take.
+For example, let’s say a user fills out a form to download an eBook.
 When receiving his / her information, you can automatically send an email with content related to the eBook.

 Finally, we’re going to discuss the strategies that work best for marketing automation:

 Website live chat

 A live website chat is an excellent way to gain new qualified leads that would be lost if they didn’t get the opportunity to ask questions and receive immediate answers.
 Nowadays, there are many solutions that enable a live chat without needing someone to continually supervise the chat.

 - · Give a quick answer: According to Econsultancy, 79% of clients say they prefer live chat because of the instant response it offers.
 So, the lower the response time, the higher the customer satisfaction.

-- · Measure your results: In order to know what you need to improve or not, it’s important to measure the first response time, total of conversations and visitors.
+- · Measure your results: In order to know what you need to improve, it’s important to measure the first response time, total number of conversations and visitors.
 Consequently, you will be able to enhance your leads’ experience.

 Another effective strategy for marketing automation is email automation.
 You can create and schedule different emails for each stage of the buyer journey with customised content and offers.